Litigation, Corporate and Commercial

-Our Corporate and Commercial Litigation practice group handles a wide range of complex and high stakes business legal disputes for local, national and international clients.
+Our Corporate and Commercial Litigation practice group handles a wide range of complex and high stakes business legal disputes for local, national and international clients, and tribal governments and businesses.
 Whether in state or federal courts, arbitration, mediation, administrative proceedings, appeals or strategic negotiation, we have a well-earned reputation for aggressive, efficient and successful representation of clients in business, commercial, real estate and estate and trust disputes, as well as matters involving corporate governance, trade secrets, construction, eminent domain, land use, the environment, cross-border transactions, tax and health care.

 Strategic, Aggressive Advocacy

 We approach each litigation case with an eye toward taking it to trial, and our opponents know it.
 We fight to win, while trying to do so as quickly and economically as possible – without losing sight of our clients' objectives and relationships.
-Accordingly, we believe that developing a solid understanding of our client's: business and operations enables us to advocate most effectively.
-This also enables us to identify opportunities for strategic negotiation or techniques, such as arbitration or mediation, that might help the client achieve their goals without the time and expense of litigation.
+Accordingly, we believe that developing a solid understanding of our clients' business and operations enables us to identify opportunities for strategic negotiation or techniques, such as arbitration or mediation, that might help the client achieve their goals without the time and expense of litigation.

 Drawing on the Full Resources of the Firm